pajicadvance/cherry-on-top/README.md

 The whetstone repair recipe will show up in [EMI](https://modrinth.com/mod/emi) if it's installed.

+### Ender Backpack

+Adds the Ender Backpack, a new item that functions like a portable ender chest, crafted by surrounding an ender chest with leather, and can be opened by either right-clicking while holding it, or pressing the hotkey (default: B) while it's anywhere in the inventory.

+If [Trinkets](https://modrinth.com/mod/trinkets) is installed, the Ender Backpack will be equippable in the Back slot, and can still be opened with the hotkey.

 ### Phantom Spawning Rework

 Replaces vanilla phantom spawning rules with spawning rules based on altitude.